Neural DSP: Plug-ins

 Neural DSP designs both amplifier series plug-ins and signature plug-ins for individual artists.
-Artists with signature plug-ins include Henson, Wong, Plini, Gojira, Tom Morello of Rage Against the Machine, and John Petrucci of Dream Theater.
-Amp models offered as plug-ins include the Soldano SLO-100, Mesa/Boogie Mark IIc+, Tone King Imperial Mark II, and Fortin Nameless.
-The brand also offers two plug-ins for bass players: the Darkglass Ultra and the Parallax.
+Artists with signature plug-ins include Henson, Wong, Plini, Gojira, Tom Morello of Rage Against the Machine, John Petrucci of Dream Theater, and John Mayer.
+Amp models offered as plug-ins include the Soldano SLO-100, Mesa/Boogie Mark IIC+, Tone King Imperial Mark II, and Fortin Nameless.
+The brand also offers plug-ins for bass players: the Darkglass Ultra and the Parallax, and the Ultra's expanded follow-up, Darkglass Ultimate.
 Neural DSP expanded beyond guitar and bass processing for the first time with Mantra, an all-in-one vocal processing plug-in released in 2025.

 Quad Cortex

-Upon its release in 2020, Neural DSP claimed the Quad Cortex was the most powerful floor modeler on the market, with 2 GHz in digital signal processing power via four SHARC+ processors.
+Upon its release in 2020, Neural DSP claimed its flagship Quad Cortex was the most powerful floor modeler on the market, with 2 GHz in digital signal processing power via four SHARC+ processors.
 The Cortex shipped with 50 available guitar and bass amp models, 70 effects, and a thousand impulse responses.
-It also had features competitors like the Fractal Axe-FX and the Line 6 Helix floor modelers did not, like a touch screen interface, Wifi connectivity, and footswitches that combine stomp functionality with rotary actuators.
+It also had features that competitors such as the Fractal Axe-FX and the Line 6 Helix floor modelers did not, including a touch screen interface, Wifi connectivity, and footswitches that combine stomp functionality with rotary actuators.
 The Cortex also has companion software that allows users to "capture," or digitally recreate, their own analog guitar gear and share it with other users via the Cortex Cloud.
+By 2026, the Quad Cortex's library had increased to over 90 amps and 100 effects, with 1,000 impulse responses and 2,000 captures.

 Nano Cortex

 Neural DSP released its second hardware product, the Nano Cortex, in late 2024.
-The Nano Cortex represents a smaller-format offering of much of the Quad Cortex's technology, via a simpler interface with a fixed signal chain and standardized control set, while notably omitting any kind of display.
+The Nano Cortex represents a smaller-format offering of much of the Quad Cortex's technology, but through a simpler interface with a fixed signal chain and standardized control set, while notably omitting any kind of display.
 The company has stated they envisioned the Nano Cortex functioning as an "amp in a box" or as a pedal platform for use with a player's distortion pedals.

+Quad Cortex mini

+In 2026, Neural DSP debuted a compact version of the Quad Cortex, the Quad Cortex mini, which carried over the same processing power, amp and effects models, and capture technology of the larger flagship model but at less than half the size and under four pounds of weight.
+The QC mini's form factor consists of a 7" touchscreen surrounded by thin bezels with a rotary footswitch at each corner.